iszczesniak/cpp/memory/index.md

 # Constructor elision

-Since C++11, C++ elides (avoids) constructors (i.e., the copy constructor, and the *move* constructor) for temporary or local objects that would soon be destroyed.
-Instead of creating a temporary, an object is created in the final location where it would end up.
+C++ elides (avoids) constructors (specifically, two constructors: the copy constructor, and the *move* constructor) for temporary or local objects that would soon be destroyed.
+Instead of creating a temporary, the object is created in the final location where it would end up.

-This is a simple example that demonstrates a constructor elision.
+This example that demonstrates the constructor elision.
 Compile the example with, then without the flag `-fno-elide-constructors`.
 Notice the differences at run-time.

 {% highlight c++ %}
 {% include_relative elide.cc %}